-It turns out that the notion of \emph{elimination sets} described by Loos and Weispfenning in \cite{Loos1993} (in the context of quantifier elimination for linear arithmetic) can be adapted to yield reasonable sets of representatives from which we can construct a finite partitioning exhibiting the described characteristics.
-In this case the partitions are intervals on the real axis.
-Intuitively speaking, we start with the partitioning $\P_0$ consisting of a single partition $\P_0 = \bigl\{(-\infty, +\infty)\bigr\}$.
-This initial partition shall be represented by $-\infty$ (the ``default representative'').
-We then successively extract from the given clause set $N$ larger and larger points $r$ on the real axis at which we have to introduce a new boundary, cut off the interval that is currently unbounded from above at that boundary and introduce the cut-off part as a new interval to the partitioning.
-For instance, an interval $[r', +\infty)$ might be cut into two parts $[r', r]$ and $(r, +\infty)$ for some point $r\geq r'$.
-Both parts become then new partitions in the partitioning and while the interval $[r', r]$ will be represented by $r'$, the other partition $(r,+\infty)$ will have $r+\varepsilon$ as its representative.
-At the end of this process the overall result will be a finite partitioning of the real numbers with the desired properties.
+It turns out that the \emph{elimination sets} described by Loos and Weispfenning in \cite{Loos1993} (in the context of quantifier elimination for linear arithmetic) can be adapted to yield reasonable sets of representatives from which we can construct a finite partition exhibiting the described characteristics.
+In this approach the parts are intervals on the real axis.

-In fact, we will operate on a more fine-grained level than described so far, as we define such partitionings independently for certain groups of base-sort variables (induced by \emph{argument position classes}, cf.\ Definition \ref{definition:ConnectedArgumentPositions}).
+For reasons of efficiency, we will operate on a more fine-grained level than described so far, as we define partitions of $\Real$ independently for certain groups of base-sort variables (induced by \emph{argument position classes}, cf.\ Definition \ref{definition:ConnectedArgumentPositions}).